MichalDulemba/UdacitySelfdrivingCarNanoDegree/term2/p5 - MPC controller/README.md

 ## Timestep Length and elapsed duration
 I tested time steps from 0.1 to 0.2.
-When time step was small, model worked with maller speeds but above 70mph it wasn't working properly.
+When time step was small (0.1s), model worked with maller speeds but above 70mph it wasn't working properly.
+I also tried 0.1 with 15 steps but 0.18 with 10 steps worked much better.

 ## Polynomial fitting and mpc processing
+I used method mentioned in the walkthrough video where you assume that car position is 0,0 and turn (psi) is also 0.
+Using those assumptions, you transform points given by the simulator to be in "car coordinates system".
+This step simplifies next calculations.
+Then you fit a 3rd degree polynomial using those points.
+Calculated coefficients are stored in "coeffs" variable.

+## Full general algorithm
+1) Read information from the simulator
+2) "Zero" car coordinates
+3) Transform 6 waypoints to car coordinates
+4) Calculate polynomial
+5) Incorporate latency
+6) Set "State" variable
+7) Use solver to get steering and throttle
+8) Send steering and throttle to simulator
+9) Go to step 1

 ## MPC with latency